 Establishing industry presence

 To confirm Jordan’s leading role in the games’ industry in the region, the International Mobile Gaming Awards (IMGA) started in 2016 with the support of Zain and Maysalward.

 Having Zain as one of the leading telecom operators in the region provides marketing opportunities to support game developers in reaching its largest customer base in Jordan and the Arab region.

-Because Jordan is keen on its outstanding role in the field of information technology and entrepreneurship, the Information Technology Association – INTAJ – came out as one of the first supporters of the Task Force and video games companies.
+Because Jordan is keen on its outstanding role in information technology and entrepreneurship, the Information Technology Association – INTAJ – emerged as one of the first supporters of the Task Force and video games companies.

 It works with the Task Force to highlight the importance of this industry locally and globally, and also works with Jordanian universities and colleges to provide games courses within their curriculums.

 In addition, the media and the press play a vital role by spreading the importance of the games industry to people and encouraging parents to invest in their children’s potential.

 Media organizations such as Al-Ghad, HashTag Arabi, The Jordan Television, Al-Mamlaka TV and the local radios have done a great job in highlighting the companies’ achievements and events involved.

 This local news interaction encouraged PocketGamer.biz, a world-renowned website focusing on the mobile games business, to partner with Maysalward to launch a Middle East edition, written fully in Arabic.